IceHe/lib/snips/markdown/markdown-style-guide.md

 ---

-- Here is the Markdown style I follow.
+- Here is the Markdown style guide I follow.
 - It's not a mandatory standard.

 ## References